 - Requirement#2: the study shall identify the potential issues when the UP functions are deployed on the customer side and determine if specific extensions are required to address them.

-- Requirement#3: the study may consider protocol extensions for the widely used features that are not supported by PFCP, provided the corresponding stage 2 requirements are defined, or they do not require stage 2 requirements..
+- Requirement#3: the study may consider protocol extensions for the widely used features that are not supported by PFCP, provided the corresponding stage 2 requirements are defined, or they do not require stage 2 requirements.

+- Requirement#4: For use cases where multiple CP functions not part of an NF set are considered, proposals shall take into account that each CP function may not support the same functionality.

+- Requirement#5: For use cases where multiple UP functions are considered, proposals shall take into account that each UP function may not support the same functionality.

 * * * End of Changes * * * *